Prince Releases 'Planet Earth' CD

 BLAIR: Prince didn't make it easy for them.
 With few exceptions, he refused to do interviews.
 Bob Merlis was director of publicity at Warner Brothers when Prince was signed to the label.
 And he says he tried several times to convince Prince to talk to the press.

 BOB MERLIS: He did say something about I could have a conversation about music with Miles Davis, you know, and cited some musical terms, like, you know, diminished fifths, arpeggio, whatever.
 He said, but I don't really speak the language that these journalists speak.

 BLAIR: Besides, creating a mystique around himself is just as effective a marketing tool as baring your soul in the press.
 Prince didn't say much about his decision to give away his new album inside a British newspaper, either.
 Anyone who bought the Mail on Sunday on July 15th got a free copy of "Planet Earth."

 (SOUNDBITE OF MUSIC)

 PRINCE: (Singing) Just like the (unintelligible) around the sun, planet earth is now committed its balance with the one.

-Mr. TOM MOON (Music Critic): He has the chance to claim listeners right away.
+TOM MOON: He has the chance to claim listeners right away.
 He doesn't have to mess with an antiquated system of getting the record from him to the ultimate end user.
 Why not get people familiar with the music quickly, get it out there, create a little bit of a stir?